Since 1948, the Community Foundation of the Fox River Valley has awarded more than $24 million in scholarships!

 Applicants must complete their high school education during, at the conclusion of, or prior to the current academic year as follows.

 - High School Diploma from a public, private, parochial, or online school

 - General Educational Development (GED) certificate or state certificate

-Students who will attend an accredited institution of higher education within the United States of America on a full-time basis.
+Applicants must attend an accredited post-secondary institution within the United States of America during the upcoming academic year.

-With few exceptions, students who have a permanent address geographically located within the Community Foundation Scholarship Program Service Area.
+Applicants must maintain a permanent address located within the Community Foundation Scholarship Program service area (a few exceptions apply).

 - A permanent address is usually a parent’s home or the address listed on a driver’s license, voters registration card, FAFSA, etc. It is most likely NOT a temporary on/off college campus address.

 - The Community Foundation Scholarship Program service area includes the following areas within the State of Illinois: